Graduate Student Health Insurance (GSHI)

-If you do not meet the above eligibility requirements, or if you are a student holding a scholarship and/or fellowship, you may be eligible for the regular student health insurance plan.
+If you do not meet the above eligibility requirements, or if you are a student who has a scholarship and/or fellowship, you may be eligible for the regular student health insurance plan.
 For more information regarding the regular student health insurance plan, please visit UnitedHealthcare Student Resources and click on orange Domestic Students tab.

-If you meet the above eligibility requirements, the table below provides a breakdown of graduate student contributions and University premiums for the various coverage options offered under the Graduate Student Health Insurance plan:
+If you meet the above eligibility requirements, the table below provides a breakdown of graduate student premiums and University contributions for the various coverage options offered under the Graduate Student Health Insurance plan:

 |Student and Spouse||$886||$532||$355||$213|